 4) Remove the console cover by flipping the plastic tabs on its sides outward and sliding the cover completely off as shown in Figure 5a and b.
-Depending on the G-856AX version either a) Install fresh D-cell alkaline batteries or b) connect the internal rechargeable gel-cell battery.
-Gel-cell batteries are held in place with Velcro straps as shown in Figure 5c.
-Reinstall the cover before proceeding.
+Connect the internal rechargeable gel-cell battery.
+Gel-cell batteries are held in place with a cover secured by a knob as shown in Figure 5c.
+Close and latch the battery cover after inserting and connecting a freshly recharged battery.
+Then reinstall the cover before proceeding.